isolver/ioHub/docs/iohub/quickstart.rst

 .. note::

-    This QuickStart Guide is intended to give a fast introduction to how use the ioHub and PsychoPy packages together.
+    This QuickStart Guide is intended to give a fast introduction to how use the ioHub and PsychoPy packages together by going through the process of 'porting' two PsychoPy demo's to use ioHub for device event reporting.

     Not all the functionality of the ioHub  is covered, nor are all device types.
     For a more complete review of the ioHub package features and how to use them, see the ioHub User Manual section.

     Obviously the PsychoPy package API is used heavily, so it is important that you have an understanding of how to use PsychoPy at a *coder* level.